A Book of Odd Poetry by John Mabry

 One day I picked up Francis to go shopping.

 "Hi."
-He said, trying to stuff a live cow into the back seat.
+He said, trying to stuff a live cow into the back

 I didn't say anything.
 I just waited for him to explain.